Magic Leap One AR headset is out now for $2,295, but only in six specific cities

 Two sizes, lots of nose pieces

 There are different fits for Magic Leap, and two sizes for different head sizes and eye distances.
-The system also comes with five swappable nose pieces and parts to make sure the headset fits properly.
+The system also comes with five swappable nose pieces and parts to make sure the headset, which weighs in at under 1 pound, fits properly.

 Field of view: Bigger than HoloLens, smaller than VR